I am super motivated! …to binge-watch Netflix tonight.

-Likewise, addiction is more than dopamine as well–there are various physical, behavioral, & social factors that are involved in both motivation & addiction.
+Likewise, addiction is more than dopamine as well–there are various physical, behavioral, and social factors that are involved in both motivation and addiction.
 And the only reason I emphasize the addictive side of motivation is to: A) Highlight the complexity of motivation, and B) Contrast illicit drugs with nootropics.

-Drugs & other “pleasurable” substances flush the brain with unnatural levels of pleasure.
-Motivation in this case stems from sober life progressively paling in comparison to being “high”–freedom from constraint & duress.
+Drugs and other “pleasurable” substances flush the brain with unnatural levels of pleasure.
+Motivation in this case stems from sober life progressively paling in comparison to being “high”–freedom from constraint and duress.

-Nootropics on the other hand optimize neurotransmitter & brain activity to standard healthy levels.
+Nootropics on the other hand optimize neurotransmitter and brain activity to standard healthy levels.
 Motivation in this case roots itself in the sober life, pushing the nootropic-enhanced mind towards aspirational achievement.

 By definition, nootropics are side effect free.
 And nootropics that do have side effects aren’t actual nootropics.
 (Looking at you, Adderall.)
 As such, all nootropics are inherently low-risk to risk-free of abuse (i.e. addiction).
 Yet, not all nootropics are great for fostering motivation.